minakusi/minakusi.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+<div style="text-align: justify">Hi!
 I'm a <b>passionate problem solver who thrives on exploring new fields</b> and pushing boundaries.
 With a strong foundation in <b>Artificial Intelligence, On-Device Machine Learning, and Embedded Software Development</b>, I’m constantly seeking ways to optimize and innovate.
 My journey spans from web development to AI-driven projects, and I have hands-on experience in creating efficient solutions, adapting to evolving technologies, and delivering impactful results.
-I look forward to leveraging my diverse skill set to tackle new challenges and contribute to meaningful technological advancements.
+I look forward to leveraging my diverse skill set to tackle new challenges and contribute to meaningful technological advancements.</div>

 CV
 ------
-For more details about my experience and skills, please refer to my [resume](https://drive.google.com/file/d/1hN4cIG27mGzt3qSb-rLE1Ienqti9mm8q/view?usp=drive_link).
+For more details about my experience and skills, please refer to my resume below.
 <iframe width="100%" height="800" src="../files/CV(kor).pdf">